On the calculation of covariant expressions for Dirac bilinears: Appendix - A

-The only conditions on the vectors $d$ and $d^{*}$ are: \begin{itemize} \item that they span s subspace orthogonal to that spanned by $p$ and $s$; \item that they are null vectors; and \item $d\cdot d^{*}=-1/2$. \end{itemize} Apart from these conditions, they are arbitrary.
-Above, we have argued that they can be written in terms of two arbitrary spacelike vectors $n_{1}$ and $n_{2}$ as $n_{1}\pm i n_{2}$.
+The only conditions on the vectors $d$ and $d^{*}$ are: \begin{itemize} \item that they span a subspace orthogonal to that spanned by $p$ and $s$; \item that they are null vectors; and \item $d\cdot d^{*}=-1/2$. \end{itemize} Apart from these conditions, they are arbitrary.

+Notice that, $d$ and $d^*$ can be written in terms of two arbitrary spacelike vectors $n_{1}$ and $n_{2}$ as $\frac12 (n_{1}\pm i n_{2})$.
 In this appendix, we propose an approach for how these vectors $n_{1}$ and $n_{2}$ can be chosen.

-When one wishes to calculate the above mentioned bilinears, one obtains two more vectors, $q$ and $r$.
+The main purpose here is explaining the idea; but different constructions are also possible as already seen in the text.

+The approach presented here relies on the fact that in general, the vectors $d$ and $d^{*}$ can be eliminated in favor of the other two four-vectors $q$ and $r$ appearing in the bilinear expression.

 As long as the set $p,s,q,r$ is linearly independent, one can make use of $q$ and $r$ to choose $n_{1}$ and $n_{2}$.
-One can begin with defining the following vector:
+The choice is not unique, but the choice presented here just makes it easier to calculate the spinor bilinears without using too many vectors.